WISDEM/GeneratorSE/docs/tutorial.rst

 >>>52                             Rotor Mass    40.103961                    ton
 >>>53                    Total Material Cost   282.820957                     k$

-These result file can be read into the the MATALB script [Par_GeneratorSE_FEMM_PMSG.m] to populate the 2D finite element mesh model in FEMM and perform a magnetostatic analysis.
+These structural design dimensions can be used to create CAD models and the resulting design can be validated by structural analysis.
+The electromagnetic design dimensions from the excel file can be read into the the MATALB script [Par_GeneratorSE_FEMM_PMSG.m] to populate the 2D finite element mesh model in FEMM and perform a magnetostatic analysis.

 As a second example, we will design a gear driven Doubly fed Induction generator(DFIG).
 The DFIG design relies on inputs such as machine rating, target overall drivetrain efficiency, gearbox efficiency,